Vincent (Don McLean song)

-"Vincent" is a song by Don McLean, written as a tribute to Vincent van Gogh.
-It is often erroneously titled after its opening refrain, "Starry, Starry Night", a reference to Van Gogh's 1889 painting The Starry Night.
+"Vincent" (also known as "Vincent (Starry, Starry Night)") is a song by Don McLean, written as a tribute to Vincent van Gogh.
+Its commonly known opening lyric, "Starry, Starry Night", is a reference to Van Gogh's 1889 painting The Starry Night.

-McLean wrote the lyrics in 1971 after reading a book about the life of Van Gogh.
+McLean wrote the lyrics in 1970 after reading a book about the life of Van Gogh.
 It was released on McLean's 1971 American Pie album; the following year, the song topped the UK Singles Chart for two weeks, and peaked at No. 12 in the United States, where it also hit No. 2 on the Easy Listening chart.
 Billboard ranked it as the No. 94 song for 1972.

-The song makes use mainly of the guitar, but also includes the accordion, marimba, and strings.
+The song makes use mainly of the guitar, but also includes the accordion, marimba, and violin.

+A new, longer recording of the song was released in McLean's 1992 album Classics.

 In July 2020, the original handwritten lyrics went up for sale for $1.5 million.

 Background

 McLean said the following about the genesis of the song:

 Critical reception

-The Telegraph wrote: "With its bittersweet palette of major and minor chords, "Vincent"'s soothing melody is one of high emotion recollected in tranquillity".
+The Telegraph wrote, "With its bittersweet palette of major and minor chords, "Vincent"'s soothing melody is one of high emotion recollected in tranquillity".
+Record World called the song "artful", saying that "the Vincent Van Gogh story is told with melody and poetry."
+Cash Box called it "another of those tunes for people who like to pick apart lyrics and messages.
 AllMusic retrospectively described the song as "McLean's paean to Van Gogh ... sympathiz[ing] with Van Gogh's suicide as a sane comment on an insane world."
 The site also said McLean performs "a particularly poignant rendition" of "Vincent" on the 2001 live album Starry, Starry Night.

-The song was a particular favorite of the rapper and actor Tupac Shakur, and was played to him at the University Medical Center of Southern Nevada, the hospital that he was admitted to just before he died of gunshot wounds from a drive-by shooting.
+The song was a particular favorite of the rapper and actor Tupac Shakur, and it was played to him at the University Medical Center of Southern Nevada, the hospital that he was admitted to just before he died of gunshot wounds from a drive-by shooting.

+English musician Jake Bugg credited hearing the song in an episode of The Simpsons as being his formative musical moment.